andr-ew/rpls/lib/doc/patch-notes.md

 ## bad at dancing

-in rhythmic scenarios, playing an instrument into rpls is almost like having a digital companion playing along with you at divisions & multiples of the tempo. try playing your instrument into rpls and matching up your tempo with that of rpls (it's ok to dance).
+in rhythmic scenarios, playing an instrument into rpls is almost like having a digital companion playing along with you at divisions & multiples of the tempo. try playing your instrument and matching up your tempo with that of rpls (it's ok to dance).

-**input:** small percussive instrument
+**input:** small plucked or percussive instrument

 **key settings**
 - clock tempo: 60bpm, or whatever tempo you're feeling